 T: 13 25 23 (cost of a local call within Queensland) or 07 3404 6999 F: 07 3404 6900 E: email@example.com

 The National drought program reform package announced by the Australian Government in the 2013-2014 Budget will help primary producers focus on risk management and preparedness.
 The Farm Household Allowance is available to support farming families in hardship.
 Farm families and businesses in drought-affected areas have access to a range of assistance measures including:

 - Concessional loans for drought-affected farmers

-- Emergency water infrastructure rebates
+- Emergency water infrastructure rebates (PDF, 621KB)